woefe/git-prompt.zsh/README.md

 ### Show number of stash entries
 The number of stash entries will be shown if `ZSH_GIT_PROMPT_SHOW_STASH` is set.
-Enabling this will execute another Git command every time a new prompt is shown!
+On Git versions older than 2.35.0 this will execute another Git command every time a new prompt is shown!
 To enable stash entries add the following line to your `.zshrc`:

 ```bash